 AWARDS

-2022 Winners, Antonia Wright and Ruben Millares, No Vacancy Juror’s Choice Award, Public artwork, Faena Hotel, Art Basel/Miami Art Week
+2022 Antonia Wright and Ruben Millares, winners of the No Vacancy Juror’s Choice Award for their public artwork installed on the beach outside the Faena Hotel during Art Basel/Miami Art Week 2022

 2022 Winner, The Ellies Creator Award, Oolite Arts

-2022 Miami Individual Artist (MIA) Stipend Award, Miami-Dade County Department of Cultural Affairs
+2022 Miami Individual Artist (MIA) Award, Miami-Dade County Department of Cultural Affairs

 2021 CINTAS Foundation Fellowship finalist awarded to artists of Cuban heritage